Kithraya/Array-ForEach-Extension/README.md

 ### value

-The first value in your collection that you're iterating over.
+The current value in your collection that you're iterating over.

 ### index